It’s time for the next level – the one you already know you’re ready for.

 For over 20 years, I’ve worked as an air traffic controller — a profession built on pattern recognition, calm decision-making, and seeing risks before they become problems.

-I work primarily with service-based female entrepreneurs who are ready for a higher level in their business.
+I work primarily with service-based female entrepreneurs who are ready for the next level in their business.

 Many capable entrepreneurs don’t struggle because they lack talent.